gheskett/sm64pc-music-dumper/README.md

 # Super Mario 64 Port

+## AUDIO DUMP PORT STUFFS

+### Compilation

+- To compile Windows executable, use MSYS2 MSYS (Mingw) as a terminal.
+- Navigate to repo: `cd [Drive Letter]:/[Path]`
+- Compile: `make -j8`

+### Audio Dumping

+- Press the L button to start/stop an audio dump (Mapped to Q on keyboard).
+- The audio will be placed in the same folder as the executable.
+- An audio dump will automatically be closed after file size exceeds 512MB.
+- Any new audio dumps will overwrite the old ones, so be sure to move/rename them once they're created.

+### Game Speed / Framerate

+- Game speed / Framerate should have no effect on audio dump, especially if it's run at or above 30FPS.
+Any gameplay stuttering will not ruin the dump.
+- In NVIDIA Control Panel, set Vertical sync to Off for the executable.
+- In NVIDIA Control Panel, set Max Frame Rate to 30FPS for normal speed, ~90FPS for fast but manageable, and Off for virtually unusably fast.

+## About

 - This repo contains a full decompilation of Super Mario 64 (J), (U), and (E) with minor exceptions in the audio subsystem.
 - Naming and documentation of the source code and data structures are in progress.
 - Efforts to decompile the Shindou ROM steadily advance toward a matching build.